-Persons Who Should Not Be Vaccinated
+Persons Who Should Not Be Vaccinated with Inactivated Influenza Vaccine

 Inactivated influenza vaccine should not be administered to persons known to have anaphylactic hypersensitivity to eggs or to other components of the influenza vaccine without first consulting a physician (see Side Effects and Adverse Reactions).
 Prophylactic use of antiviral agents is an option for preventing influenza among such persons.
 However, persons who have a history of anaphylactic hypersensitivity to vaccine components but who are also at high risk for complications from influenza can benefit from vaccine after appropriate allergy evaluation and desensitization.
-Information regarding vaccine components can be found in package inserts from each manufacturer.
+Information regarding vaccine components is located in package inserts from each manufacturer.
 Persons with acute febrile illness usually should not be vaccinated until their symptoms have abated.
 However, minor illnesses with or without fever do not contraindicate the use of influenza vaccine, particularly among children with mild upper respiratory tract infection or allergic rhinitis.

-Timing of Annual Vaccination
+Timing of Annual Vaccination with Inactivated Influenza Vaccine